evert/evert.github.com/_posts/2023/2023-01-12-knex-sql-injection.md

 SELECT `id`, `name` FROM `users` WHERE `id` = `name` = 'foo'
 ```

 This query is not invalid.
-I don't fully understand fully understand MySQL's behavior,
+I don't fully understand MySQL's behavior,
 but it causes the WHERE clause to be ignored and the result is equivalent to:

 ```sql